Electrical Distribution Systems

 - I am not aware of any maintenance or repair procedures that are formally recommended by the manufacturers of circuit breakers.

-- Every 3 years: Inspection of the panels and subpanels.
+- Every 3 years: Inspection of the distribution panels and subpanels.
 The breakers and panel assemblies are subject to corrosion and the adverse effects of heating/cooling, and the intrusion of insects and animals into the interior of the panel enclosures.
 Since these things could affect proper operation, it is advisable to have a licensed electrician inspect the interior of the panel and test the breakers and their wire connections occasionally.
 Wire connections should be torqued to manufacturers specified tightness.